The Tools of Choice for Hobbyists and Professionals

 Crafter:

 I ordered two of the complete line kits on Tuesday.
-The salesperson on the telephone was Cristina, and she made this the best internet ordering experience I have ever had.
+The salesperson made this the best internet ordering experience I have ever had.
 Not only was she very knowledgeable about your products, she was very pleasant to talk to and extremely tolerant of my lack of knowledge about the products.
 The only question she could not answer was pertaining to the phsical size of the router table, and she was quick to put me on hold and locate that information.
-Further, when questioed about delivery time, she told me I could get second day delivery and I don't mind telling you that I did not believe it.
+Further, when questioned about delivery time, she told me I could get second day delivery and I don't mind telling you that I did not believe it.
 Well, imagine my surprise when the kits DID arrive this morning as promised.
 I have checked everything included in the kits, and while we have not as yet used any of the items, I can tell that they will suit our needs perfectly.
 I can't help but believe that any crafter that was aware of the availablility of such tools would not want the complete set.
 It was not my intention to write a novel here, we just wanted to say thank you for your tools and thak you for making this a truly unique ordering experience.

 Gary Mcferrin and Caroll Holliday